 Write anything that you want to say.
 It is one way to know how much you understand the topic of the essay you want to write about.
-You can relate it to experience, a book or article you have read before or something you have learned in school that becomes memorable to you.
-It’s okay if you got some grammatical errors on your way to writing your introduction because it is just a draft because you will proofread your essay before you submit it.
+You can relate it to experience, a book or article you have read before, or something you have learned in school that becomes memorable to you.
+It’s okay if you got some grammatical errors on your way to writing your introduction because it is just a draft.
+After all, you will proofread your essay before you submit it.

 Read your draft

-What you need to do on this part is to rearrange the ideas, correct what needs to be fixed and rephrase sentences that seems off.
-You will realize as you read your draft that there are ideas that should be in the introduction, concepts that are supposed to be the body and critical points that should be your conclusion.
-Then reread it from the top, until you feel that it is smooth to read.
+What you need to do on this part is to rearrange the ideas, correct what needs to be fixed and rephrase sentences that seem off.
+As you read your draft, you will realize that there are ideas that should be in the introduction, concepts that are supposed to be the body, and critical points that should be your conclusion.
+Then reread it from the top until you feel that it is smooth to read.

 Polish your draft

-This is the part wherein as you read your whole selection, a lot of ideas come popping out of your mind.
-Write ideas that can spice up what you already wrote and be vigilant with what might appear redundant.
+This is the part wherein, as you read your whole selection, many ideas come popping out of your mind.
+Write ideas that can spice up what you already wrote, and be vigilant with what might appear redundant.
 In the process of polishing your draft, you will be reading your selection again and again.
-If there are ideas you’re not satisfied; Google is your writing buddy.
+If there are ideas you’re not satisfied with, Google is your writing buddy.
 However, if you were to quote someone else’s saying, it is a polite way to cite them (especially if you are writing an academic essay).
 Don’t own something that isn’t yours; it’s a crime!

 Once you’re done with your draft, ask a person or two to read your selection for clarification.
-This is important because the more you understand your draft, the more you get self-absorbed with your writing that sometimes you missed the obvious mistake.
-After that, you can now rewrite it for submission with consideration to the comments given by the people who read your essay.
+This is important because the more you understand your draft, the more you get self-absorbed with your writing, that sometimes you missed the obvious mistake.
+After that, you can now rewrite it for submission considering the comments given by the people who read your essay.